3D Digital Mammography: Your Peace of Mind

 YES!
 Radiation exposure to the breast is very low.
-The radiation dose for a combined 2D/3D mammography exam is well below the acceptable limits defined by the FDA, and is only a fraction of the level of radiation everyone receives annually from the natural background of being outdoors.
+The radiation dose for a combined 2D/3D mammography exam is well below the acceptable limits defined by the FDA.
+It is only a fraction of the level of radiation everyone receives annually from the natural background of being outdoors.
 There is no evidence that this low level of radiation has any significant effect on the breasts.

 What can you expect during your Mammogram?

 You will be positioned just like you were for a traditional 2D mammogram.
 During the 3D part of the exam, an x-ray arm sweeps over the breast, taking multiple images in seconds.
-No additional breast compression is required and it only takes a few more seconds.
-The experience will be very similar to mammograms patients have had in the past.
+No additional breast compression is required, and it only takes a few more seconds.
+The experience will be very similar to mammograms patients have had.

 Will my Insurance pay for it?